Shopify lazy loading and why it's good for your store

 Lazy loading can help a lot with better store performance, this is how:

-- Higher conversion rates - lazy loading contributes to perceived performance, meaning how fast your website seems to your shoppers.
-A fast website equals a smooth shopping experience, and that equals more sales.
+• Higher conversion rates – A fast website equals a smooth shopping experience, and that equals more sales.
+You can read more in our article on how to fix low page speed affecting sales.

 Remember that you will benefit from lazy loading images not only on your product pages, but also on your blog, homepage, and collection pages.
 That, paired with other Shopify image optimization techniques, will bring your store’s performance to the next level.